gary-archer/oauth.websample.final/README.md

 You can login to the online version by following the instructions in the [Quick Start Page](https://authguidance.com/home/code-samples-quickstart/).

-## Local Computer Quick Start

-Ensure that prerequisites are installed:

-- Node.js
-- Docker Desktop
+## Running the SPA Code

-Then run the following script from a macOS terminal or from Git Bash on Windows:
+Ensure that Node.js installed, then run the following script from a macOS terminal or from Git Bash on Windows:

 ```bash
 ./build.sh